-4.3 Evaluating relations between group and global patternsFinally, according to performed search, for each dataset, we chose the best configuration maximizing precision metric and processing speed (Table 3).
-For these best settings, we compared proposed method to the baseline methods using global and group only patterns (Table 4).
-We performed statistical t-test to compare precisions of baseline methods.
-For ALEF dataset our method reached significant increase of precision when compared to method using only global patterns (p < 0.0001, t= 9.7153, df= 7600, difference of means 0.0165) and also compared to method using only group patterns (p < 0.0001, t=103.2904, df=7600, difference of means 0.2143).
-For NP dataset we reached also significant increase compared to method using only global patterns (p < 0.0001, t=3.8976, df=12598, difference of means 0.0086) and also compared to method using only group patterns (p < 0.0001, t=239.6845, df=12598, difference of means 0.4137).
+4.3 Evaluating relations between group and global patterns

 For each user session, we evaluate separately results of recommendation approach that is using global behavioral patterns only (GL), group behavioral patterns only (GR) and using their combination (GG).
 This results in three different sets of successful recommendations (Figure 2).

+Figure 2: Venn diagram displaying sets of successful recommendations gained by different methods and marking of their intersections.
+Each part of the diagram is marked as H (hits) following by three bits.
+First bit marks set of successful recommendations gained with GL, second with GR and third with GG.

 To be able to compare results of combined GG method not only to its parts (GL, GR), we present also the best theoretical combination of both individual methods (Table 5).
 In this case, the better result of GL and GR is chosen for every session.
 Based on this information, it is possible to evaluate the quality of used approaches combination.

 From the experiment results, we observe quite large intersection of successful recommendations generated based on global and group patterns (H110).
 Number of successful recommendations generated by usage of global patterns only (H100) is much higher than number of successful recommendations generated with usage of group patterns only (H010).
 The reason is that small number of sessions within groups results into low quality patterns (low support).
 We observed that precision is higher in larger groups with many active users (several hundreds).

 In addition to overall precision, we observed recommendation precision inside each user group during the stream processing.
 The results were logged in regular intervals before new macroclustering (in total, 9 measurements were realised during stream processing in ALEF and 18 measurements in NP) (Figure 3).

-Figure 2: Venn diagram displaying sets of successful recommendations gained by different methods and marking of their intersections.
-Each part of the diagram is marked as H (hits) following by three bits.
-First bit marks set of successful recommendations gained with GL, second with GR and third with GG.

 Figure 3: Average recommendation precision within groups for NP (upper) and ALEF datasets (lower).
 Precision is computed as average of precisions inside each group.
 GG marks method using global and group patterns combination.
 GL marks method using only global patterns.
 GR means method using only group patterns.

+From these results is visible that GG for both datasets reached the highest precision, which shows that it is suitable to combine global and group patterns.
+The difference, however, lies in results of GL and GR.
+In ALEF dataset, GL reached better precision in comparison to GR, while in the case of NP dataset, the situation is opposite.
+It is caused by the number of users in the datasets.
+In NP, there exist high amount of users, so they can be clustered into highly similar and quality groups.
+For this reason and despite the short sessions, there can be identified quality patterns.
+In ALEF, there are less users, who in addition perform more specific sessions and thus it is unable to create such quality behavioral patterns.
+Despite this restriction, group patterns are useful, as can be seen from results of GG, which outperformed the GL method.
+Results of both methods are able to find unique patterns.

-Table 5: Facts computed from sets of successful recommendations from different methods using only global patterns or using only group patterns or both.
+Table 5: Facts computed from sets of successful recommendations from different methods.